dewaleolaoye/nyt-most-viewed/README.md

 - Run `yarn lint` to check for errors

+### Cypress

+- Run `yarn cy:open` to open the cypress test runner
+- Select `E2E testing`
+- Choose your favorite browser
+- Select the test you want to run

 ### SonarQube

 - It is assumed that your have sonarqube installed and running on your machine